- About us

-Pre-packed boxes are offered during November and December at some of the distributions when the weather is cold.
+Pre-packed boxes are offered during the Summer at some locations, and in Fall and Winter at some of the distributions when the weather is cold.

-Vegetable shares generally consist of about 10 lbs of assorted produce per week, although the share size does fluctuate depending on the time of the season and success of individual crop plantings.
+Summer Vegetable Shares generally consist of about 10 lbs of assorted produce per week, although the share size does fluctuate depending on the time of the season and success of individual crop plantings.

 In general, shares are lighter early in the season because most of the crops are still growing and sizing up.
 By midsummer and fall, the shares are abundant and diverse with a wide spectrum of tasty produce.

-The vegetables in the winter portion of the Full Season Share (the portion also called Winter Share) are mostly root crops, onions, squashes and others that store well, although there are still plenty of greens later on too.
-Each winter share consists of 14-20 pounds of mixed produce.
+The vegetables in the Fall Season Share (in November and December) are mostly root crops, onions, squashes and others that store well, although there are still plenty of greens later on too.
+Each fall share consists of 14-20 pounds of mixed produce.

-Usually, a family or household of 2 - 4 people can eat a share without much trouble.
+Usually, a family or household of 2 - 4 people can eat a share.
+Two people who eat lots of vegetables and cook most meals, or four people who cook less frequently or typically eat vegetables as side dishes.
 Small households can freeze, dry or can extras.
 Large households should seriously consider purchasing two shares.

 We do not sell half shares, but it is fine if you’d like to split a share with a friend or co-worker.
 Some people split the share after pick-up or you can go one week and your friend the next.

-When you sign-up, please make sure to include the names and contact info of any one who will be coming to pick-up for the share, as well as all the e-mail addresses of folks who want to receive the newsletters and updates.
+When you sign-up, please choose one person to be the main contact for the share.
+Then also make sure to include the names and contact info of any one who will be coming to pick-up for the share, as well as all the e-mail addresses of folks who want to receive the newsletters and updates.

 We offer the vegetable farm shares, Flower Shares, Fruit Shares, and Egg Shares.

-Please visit the CSA Options page for an overview of what we have and to see the details on each option.
+Please visit the CSA Basics page for an overview of what we have and to see the details on each option.